It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

 Depression is usually diagnosed when someone has feelings of extreme sadness or a sense of emotional 'emptiness' for a long time.
-It's more than temporary feelings of sadness, unhappiness or frustration.
+It's more than a temporary feeling of sadness, unhappiness or frustration.

 These feelings may affect someone's ability to carry out day-to-day activities.

 A person who is depressed will typically have one or more of these symptoms:

 - lack of interest in, or pleasure from, usual activities